 An applicant that has received one or more MDCP awards in the past must include a table in its application.
-In this table the applicant provides a column for each MDCP project, the one(s) previously funded as well as the one that is subject of its current application.
+In this table the applicant provides a column for each MDCP project, the one(s) previously funded as well as the one that is subject of its application.
 It breaks out each project by significant elements.
 These should not exceed six (6) per project.
 The applicant lists these in the appropriate column along with a very approximate dollar value for each element.
 The per-element dollar values must sum to the total project budget; however, as they are rough approximations only, they do not need to reconcile to the detailed project budget.
-The table is not part of the budget.
-The purpose of the table is to determine the similarity of the projects.
+The table is attached to the budget narrative but is not considered to be part of the budget for the new proposed project.
+The purpose of the table is to determine the similarity of the current proposed project and past projects.